Finding Resonance

 Fortunately, in my explorations I discovered a range of musical materials that for me have remained deeply resonant—materials that I continue to relish working with.
 I get the greatest sense of resonance by composing music that establishes a clear sense of propulsive direction in melody, counterpoint, harmony, and rhythm.

 I discovered that exteriorized expression is a key value for me.
-As I have written elsewhere,“Depending on the expressive needs of the work at hand, I set out to evoke joy as effectively as sorrow, delight as convincingly as rage, and malice as persuasively as innocence.”2 My mature style began to develop only after I started focusing solely on materials and techniques I intuitively found deeply resonant.
-After that, I began composing works that consistently ”felt like me."
+Like Verdi, I sometimes like to deliver knockout punches if I feel a work’s dramatic intent calls for them.
+My mature style began to develop only after I began focusing solely on materials and techniques I intuitively found deeply resonant.